-According to WHO, newborn infants shouldn’t be given food or drink other than breastmilk
+According to the WHO, newborn infants shouldn't be given food or drink other than breast milk.

-As gripe water is a supplement and not a medication, it doesn’t come under the regulation of the United States Food and Drug Administration (US FDA), which means that there is no guarantee for the ingredients mentioned on the label.
+As gripe water is a supplement and not a medication, it doesn't come under the regulation of the United States Food and Drug Administration (U.S. FDA), which means that there is no guarantee for the ingredients mentioned on the label.
 Hence, gripe water cannot be termed safe for newborns.
-According to the World Health Organization (WHO), newborn infants shouldn’t be given food or drink other than breastmilk, unless medically indicated because these may introduce bacteria or allergens in the intestine, thus irritating it or causing infections.
-Some of the contents in the gripe water can be harmful to the newborns, which include:
+According to the World Health Organization (WHO), newborn infants shouldn't be given food or drink other than breast milk, unless medically indicated because these may introduce bacteria or allergens in the intestine, thus irritating it or causing infections.
+Some of the contents in the gripe water can be harmful to the newborns:

-- Sucrose, which yet again can prove to be unsafe for children because it can harm the erupting teeth
+- Sucrose can prove to be unsafe for children because it can harm the erupting teeth.

-- Gluten, dairy, parabens, and vegetable carbon, which can induce allergy in children
+- Gluten, dairy, parabens, and vegetable carbon can induce allergies in children.

 - Sodium bicarbonate present in gripe water doesn't have a specific role in treating colic.
 Long-term use of sodium bicarbonate may cause an increase in blood alkalinity or pH.

-If gripe water is given continuously, it can also lead to:
+If gripe water is given continuously, it can also lead to the following:

 What is gripe water?

 Gripe water is a herbal medication available in liquid form.
 It has been effective in treating colic in children.
-The main components of gripe water include:
+The main components of gripe water include the following:

-When choosing gripe water, parents should check the label and avoid the product if it contains:
+When choosing gripe water, parents should check the label and avoid the product if it contains the following: